Retirement & Tax Planning Answers

 Who the Cap Affects

-The SALT cap most affects households in high-tax states (California, New York, New Jersey, Connecticut, Massachusetts, Illinois) with property tax + state income tax that easily exceeds $10,000.
+With the 2026 cap at $40,400, the SALT cap now binds only for households in high-tax states (California, New York, New Jersey, Connecticut, Massachusetts, Illinois) whose property tax + state income tax exceeds $40,400, or for very high earners whose cap is reduced by the $505,000 MAGI phaseout.

 Example: California

-For most retirees in low-tax states like Arizona, Florida, or Texas, the SALT cap rarely binds because total state and local tax is below $10,000 anyway.
+For most retirees in low-tax states like Arizona, Florida, or Texas, the SALT cap rarely binds because total state and local tax is well below $40,400 anyway.

 The PTET Workaround for Pass-Through Business Owners